Jbyford89/ASU-CyberSecurity-Bootcamp/ELK-Stack-Deployment-Project/README.md

 The playbook implements the following tasks:
 - _In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._
-  -Specify a different group of machines
+  - Specify a different group of machines
   ```yaml
    - name: Config elk VM with Docker
      hosts: elk